Kees-van-Beilen/rust-ui/readme.md

 # The necessary evil
 First why the weird macro syntax?
 This is done to abstract away some very verbose syntax.
 Besides that it is also there to make sure people don't shoot themselves in the foot.
 For instance the `body = {...}`, which compiles down to a function, makes sure you only do UI related initialization (you still can do some funky stuff but it is a lot harder now).

+You may also notice that fields marked with `#[state]` almost always have a default initializer.
+Instead of of rust builtin default trait rust-ui

 Next why no main function?
 In this library you should have one view in the `main.rs` file with the tag `#[ui(main)]` as opposed to just the `#[ui]` tag.
 This automatically adds a main function that looks similar to this:
 ```rs
 fn main(){
     rust_ui::native::launch_application_with_view(MyMainView::new())
 }
 ```
 So why not write this function yourself?
 You can, but again you might shoot yourself in the foot.
 The main function should initialize the application and register it to the os as fast as possible, doing any form of initialization is strongly discouraged, instead use a `.task {}` hook.
 Also your application might want to support more than just a main view.
 Think of a preview provider or home-screen widget.
-Whilst these aren't supported by the current project, these would be implement using `#ui(widget)` or similar
+Whilst these aren't supported by the current project, these would be implement using `#[ui(widget)]` or similar

 ---